bryanbraun/bryanbraun.github.io/_posts/2011-12-18-dichotomous-thinking.md

 ---
-layout: post
 title: "Dichotomous Thinking"
 date: 2011-12-18 22:47:15
 ---

 Here's an interesting exercise.
 Are the following things good or bad?
 Make a decision on each one, then continue:

 * Free trade
 * The theory of evolution
 * Teachers unions
 * Store brand foods
 * Offshore drilling
 * Door to door sales
 * Justin Bieber
 * Saying the pledge of allegiance at school
 * Outsourcing
 * The Yankees
 * Spam (the meat)

 Originally I wanted to make this into some sort of poll or survey because I was curious about how many of my family and friends are Bieber fans (you know who you are).
 But really the purpose of this was to highlight an interesting human tendency: Dichotomous thinking.